james-liao0918/ESI-Org/Point System for ESI Coin Token.md

 ## User Benefits

-- Platform Utility: Every action on the platform helps users accumulate EP, which can then be used to cover real system fees (via ESICT).
+- **Platform Utility**: Every action on the platform helps users accumulate EP, which can then be used to cover real system fees (via ESICT).
-- Non-Monetary Rewards: The system encourages engagement without promoting financial speculation.
+- **Non-Monetary Rewards**: The system encourages engagement without promoting financial speculation.
-- Gamified Experience: Real-time dashboards and redemption tools make usage feel interactive and rewarding.
+- **Gamified Experience**: Real-time dashboards and redemption tools make usage feel interactive and rewarding.

 ## Limitations

-- Expiration: EP expire 30 days after issuance.
+- **Expiration**: EP expire 30 days after issuance.
 Users must manage their redemptions proactively.
-- Non-Transferable: EP are bound to the account that earned them and cannot be transferred between users.
+- **Non-Transferable**: EP are bound to the account that earned them and cannot be transferred between users.
-- No Market Value: Neither EP nor ESICT can be exchanged, traded, or sold for money or other assets.
+- **No Market Value**: Neither EP nor ESICT can be exchanged, traded, or sold for money or other assets.
-- Maintenance Risk: Unredeemed points may be lost during updates if not secured in advance.
+- **Maintenance Risk**: Unredeemed points may be lost during updates if not secured in advance.